-- C. Parks and Open Space Amount and Size. - 1.
-Common open spaces will vary in size depending on their function and location.
-Response: In addition to the 4.2 acre public park that will be enjoyed by future residents of the entire ETOD and more, each group of apartment buildings has a - 2.
-The total amount of common open space provided in a TOD district or corridor shall be adequate to meet the needs of those projected (at the time of build out) to live, work, shop, and recreate there.
+- C. Parks and Open Space Amount and Size. - Common open spaces will vary in size depending on their function and location.

+Response: In addition to the 4 acre public park that will be enjoyed by future residents of the entire ETOD and more, each group of apartment buildings has a common courtyard of about 6000 square feet and a Community Building and pool.

+2. The total amount of common open space provided in a TOD district or corridor shall be adequate to meet the needs of those projected (at the time of build out) to live, work, shop, and recreate there.